DrewKiino/Atlantis/README.md

 ### Installation

-Download the ```Atlantis.swift``` file and drop it anywhere in your project folder.
-Here's the [link](https://github.com/DrewKiino/Atlantis/blob/master/Source/Atlantis), sorry (I know all ya'll are all about that cocoapods tipppp, once I figure that out, I'll get to that asap)
+Go to this [link](https://github.com/DrewKiino/Atlantis/blob/master/Source) and 'save link as' the ```Atlantis.swift``` file and drop it anywhere in your project folder.
+Sorry (I know all ya'll are all about that cocoapods tipppp, once I figure that out, I'll get to that asap)

 So as of now, I don't really know how to create a cocoapods link using only swift files.
 I tried for like a whole day but I couldn't get it to work.
 I heard it's much easier with objective-c.
 So if anyone can point me to the right direction, I would greatly appreciate it.
 Please email me at ```andrewaquino118@yahoo.com```.